pettod/charuco-corner-detection/README.md

 | DICT_7X7_1000         | 15        |
 | DICT_ARUCO_ORIGINAL   | 16        |

 The name of an enumerator defines the marker resolution and the maximum number of used corners in the dictionary.
-The maximum number of corners in the dictionary must always be greater or equal than the number of corners in ChArUco checkerboard that is currently in use.
+The maximum number of corners in the dictionary must always be greater or equal than the number of corners in the ChArUco checkerboard that is currently in use.

 ### Running the code